5 Employee Engagement Statistics You Should Be Aware of in 2023

 Employee disengagement is a global problem.
 Gallup’s study on workforce engagement found that, globally, 85% of employees are disengaged at work.
 It means they are not working at their full potential and do not add much value to the business.

-The effect of disengagement has been compounded by the changing business landscape and the economic downturn, which have struck hard on employees and businesses alike.
+The changing business landscape and the economic downturn, which have struck hard on employees and businesses alike has compounded the effect of disengagement.

 How do organizations then plan to stay productive and throttle at their full potential?